top of page

 Greg Dwinell: Bass Guitar, Guitar and Pedal Steel

-Joe Pereira: Keyboard and Vocals
+Joe Pereira(sometimes): Keyboard and Vocals

 (Click on for more info about each band member)